RENCI/docker-davrods/README.md

 ### Add data

-Validate that data can be added to iRODS and be accessible to availalbe mount points.
+Validate that data can be added to iRODS and be accessible to available mount points.

 1. From the `irods` container: Get onto the `irods` container as the **irods** user and add a file to `/tempZone/home/rods`